circleci/circleci-docs/jekyll/_cci2/help-and-support.md

 If you're here, it's because you couldn't find what you were looking for in the docs.
 Our apologies!

-There are 3 ways to ask for help:
+There are 4 ways to ask for help:

+## Check our Support Center

+Our [Support Center](https://support.circleci.com/hc/en-us) is home to many articles we have written in response to many of the common issues we see and questions we are asked.
+If we've seen it before, we'll have your answer here.

 ## Ask on Discuss

 Chances are you're not the first person to ask your question.
-That's why our first recommendation is to search our [community forums](https://discuss.circleci.com/).
+That's why our next recommendation is to search our [community forums](https://discuss.circleci.com/).

 If you can't find your question, post it yourself and one of our support engineers -- or another CircleCI user -- will provide some guidance.